code-423n4/2023-05-maia-findings/data/Sathish9098-G.md

-## [G-] Unnecessary memory operations with an immutable variable

-[G-13] External function calls should be avoided inside the loops

-[G-10]	State variables only set in the constructor should be declared immutable	18

-## [G-] Use memory instead of calldata inside the loops if the values not changed

 ##

-## [G-] To save gas, Should avoid overriding state variables with the same value

-When you override a state variable, the Solidity compiler has to recompute the entire expression that defines the state variable.
-This can be expensive, especially if the expression is complex.
-The gas cost to override a state variable depends on the type of the state variable and the value being overridden.

-In the current EVM version, the gas cost to override a state variable is 800 gas.
-This is because the compiler has to recompute the entire expression that defines the state variable, and this can be expensive.

-##

-## [G-] Unused internal state variable and lock modifier can be removed to save overall contract deployment cost
+## [G-9] Unused internal state variable and lock modifier can be removed to save overall contract deployment cost

 ``Unused internal state variable'' take up space in the contract's storage, which can increase the gas cost of deploying and calling the contract.
 If a state variable is never used, then it can be safely removed from the contract.
 ``Lock modifier`` can also increase the gas cost of calling a contract.
 Lock modifiers are used to prevent a contract from being called by an unauthorized address.
 However, if the contract is only ever called by a trusted address, then the lock modifier can be safely removed.